mlaursen/react-md/packages/typography/README.md

 This package is mostly for generating the base typography onto different classes throughout your app, but it also exposes `Text` and `TextContainer` components to help add typography throughout your app.
+There is also an accessibility helper component named `SrOnly` that allows you to display text to screen readers only.

 ## Installation